Takaman/ICT1002-Project/SentimentAnalysisSrc/README.md

 ### Neccessary library installations

+1) Change directory to where your SentimentAnalysisSrc folder is.
-1) Run command line terminal and the following: ``pip -m install -r requirements.txt``
+2) Run command line terminal and the following code to install the libraries: ``pip -m install -r requirements.txt``
-2) Download the NLTK data.
+3) Download the NLTK data.
 We recommend these 2 ways of installing the NLTK data.

 	- Command Line installation
 		- Run cmd and type into it the following: python -m nltk.downloader all